secretnodes/secretnodes.org/docs/readme.md

 We're a community-led group of individuals who care about privacy, data ownership and are dedicated to supporting secret node runners.
 Taking from the public communications enigma has made and gathering useful answers from the community, we've created the most comprehensive resource for learning about enigma and Secret Nodes.

-If you want to learn more about the people who contribute to secretnodes.org check out the [Secret Nodes Collective](https://collective.secretnodes.org) or if you'd like to contribute reach out to us by emailing us at collective@secretnodes.org
+If you want to learn more about the people who maintain and contribute to secretnodes.org check out the [Secret Nodes Collective](https://collective.secretnodes.org) or if you'd like to contribute reach out to us by emailing us at collective@secretnodes.org

 [Jump right in and start learning!](https://secretnodes.org/#/enigma-quickstart).